-If you’re working for a company that has at least 50 employees and you’re within 75 miles away from the working site, you’re eligible for FMLA protection if you meet the following conditions: 1) If you’re an employee to the company for at least twelve month, they don’t necessarily have to be consecutive and 2) If you have worked for a minimum of 1,250 hours during your twelve months period preceding your absence request.
+If you are working for a company that has at least 50 employees and you’re within 75 miles away from the working site, you may be eligible for FMLA protection if you meet the following conditions: 1) If you’re an employee to the company for at least twelve months, they don’t necessarily have to be consecutive and 2) If you have worked for a minimum of 1,250 hours during your twelve months period preceding your absence request.

 What Protection Does FMLA Provide?

 Any employer who is covered by FMLA must give eligible employees up to twelve weeks of leave during their twelve months if they fall under the following situations;